Mississippi Forestry Consulting FAQs

 When should I thin loblolly pine?

-In Mississippi, loblolly pines are best thinned when they are between the years of 12 to 18.
-You’ll know they are ready to be thinned when trees begin to touch, resulting in slowed growth.
+In Mississippi, loblolly pines are best thinned when they are between the ages of 15 and 17.
+You’ll know they are ready to be thinned when trees begin to touch, slowing growth.
 This typically occurs at about 70–90 square feet of basal area per acre.
-Other factors can affect thinning timing such as how closely together your pines are planted, how productive your tract is, and how past management has been conducted.
+Other factors can affect the timing of thinning, such as how closely your pines are planted, how productive your tract is, and how past management has been conducted.
 Southeast Forestlands forestry consultants can inspect your forest and pines to determine the best time for thinning for your specific forestland.

 When should I plan thinning based on the Southern Pine Beetle?